 Shared hosting compared to VPS hosting

-The way that shared hosting is similar to VPS hosting is that VPS hosting plans also share server resources among its users.
-The difference is that rather than having to share a server’s complete resources among its users, VPS hosting provides users (or tenants) dedicated resources from a server in an isolated hosting environment.
+The way that shared hosting is similar to VPS hosting is that GoDaddy VPS hosting plans also share server resources among its users.
+The difference is that rather than having to share a server’s complete resources among its users, GoDaddy VPS hosting provides users (or tenants) dedicated resources from a server in an isolated hosting environment.

 That is to say, though multiple websites are still being hosted on a single server, a VPS ensures that resource usage doesn’t encroach with other users that are hosted on that same server.
 This way, performance is not affected from one user to the next when using more server resources than others.

 To make this concept more practical, let’s use it in an example.

 So, say hypothetically a server has a total of 10 GB of RAM available.
 On that server, there are 10 sites that are being hosted, including yours.

 Because of this, you might get 1 GB of RAM of the total 10 GB of RAM available on that server.
 The other 9 GB of RAM are then allocated to the other 9 sites hosted on that server (1 GB per site).

 Now, here is how this differs from shared hosting.

 Under a shared web hosting plan, all 10 sites would be sharing all 10 GB of RAM available on that server.
 You would not have the 1 GB of RAM dedicated solely for yourself.
 Rather, all 10 GB of RAM would be shared among all 10 sites as community property, so to speak.

 With GoDaddy VPS hosting, the 1 GB of RAM that is dedicated to you is yours solely.